 The term conventional oil pertains to oil that can be extracted using traditional methods of drilling, compression, and pumping.
-Contrary to unconventional oil, conventional oil is liquid at room temperature and is less complex to extract.
+Contrary to unconventional oil, conventional crude is liquid at room temperature and is less complex to extract.
 Its extraction process primarily consists of four phases:

 Conventional oil lies at the forefront of numerous industries and its increasing demand warrants the creation of facilities that need end-to-end, cost-effective engineering solutions.
-Vista leverages its expertise in designing fit-for-purpose engineering solutions for conventional oil facilities to help clients meet their challenges.
+Vista leverages its expertise in designing fit-for-purpose engineering solutions for conventional crude oil facilities to help clients meet their challenges.

 Vista has extensive engineering design experience for conventional oil facilities.
-Our capabilities include the development of conventional oil batteries, tank farms, satellite, and gathering systems, as well as utilities and offsites.
+Our engineering capabilities include the development of oil batteries, tank farms, satellite, and gathering systems, as well as utilities and offsites.
 We have also provided detailed engineering studies on conventional oil extraction and handling processes and optimization.

 Battery and Satellite Development

 Oil batteries are groups of tanks interconnected to receive oil from wells.
 They remove water from the oil and treat the oil to decrease viscosity before it’s pumped into pipelines.
 Vista has extensive technical expertise in developing conventional oil batteries and satellites, with a particular focus on upgrading and debottlenecking projects.

 Oil and gas facilities can generate large volumes of produced water containing organic and chemical compounds.
 This makes produced water treatment and management integral to the operation of conventional and heavy oil facilities.
 Deoiling and desanding equipment is used to remove oil and solids, which purifies and improves produced water quality, making it suitable for re-use in the facility.